VividCortex/go-database-sql-tutorial/errors.md

 This code is still ugly.
 Comparing to 1045, a magic number, is a code smell.
 Some drivers (though not the MySQL one, for reasons that are off-topic here) provide a list of error identifiers.
-The `libpq` driver does, for example, in [error.go](https://github.com/lib/pq/blob/master/error.go).
+The Postgres `pq` driver does, for example, in [error.go](https://github.com/lib/pq/blob/master/error.go).
 And there's an external package of [MySQL error numbers maintained by VividCortex](https://github.com/VividCortex/mysqlerr).
 Using such a list, the